9 Free Coaching Assessment Tools And Where To Find Them

 The Mindvalley Assessment

-Mindvalley, the #1 personal growth platform has partnered with Lifebook, the lifestyle design framework to create a 360 life assessment for individuals.
+Mindvalley, the leading transformational education platform has partnered with Lifebook, the lifestyle design framework to create a 360 life assessment.

 5 Love Languages

-This free coaching assessment tool isn’t only handy in relationship coaching, but as a team-building tool in the workplace too.
-Oh, and it helps build a rapport with your coachee as well.
+This free coaching assessment tool isn’t just handy in relationship coaching, but also as a team-building tool in the workplace.
+Plus, it helps you build a rapport with your coachee and understand how to best communicate with them.

 Enneagram

-Enneagram divides character traits into 9 primary personality types in a number system.
-The assessment is based on our motives and fears that are influenced by biological factors and environmental influences, such as family dynamics or parental relationships.
+Enneagram divides character traits into nine primary personality types in a number system.
+The assessment is based on our motives and fears influenced by biological factors and environmental influences, such as family dynamics or parental relationships.

-What’s interesting about the Enneagram assessment is that it doesn’t just describe your personality as a static character, but also the nuances of how our behavior changes when we are high or low on confidence.
+What’s interesting about the Enneagram assessment is that it doesn’t just describe your personality as a static character, but also the nuances of how our behaviors change when we are high or low on confidence.

 The Myers-Briggs Assessment

-The Myers-Briggs test is perhaps one of the most widely known assessment tools used by individuals and companies worldwide.
-The 16 personalities version of this test is backed by hundreds of studies and supplemented by plenty of explanations about each personality type.
+The Myers-Briggs test is one of the most widely known assessment tools used by individuals and companies worldwide.
+The 16 personalities test is a free version of this tool backed by hundreds of studies that offers detailed explanations about each personality type.

-Your coachee can educate themselves about what career path might suit them, how they might behave in their relationships, and even their workplace habits.
+Your coachee can use it to educate themselves about what career path might suit them, how they behave in relationships, and even their workplace habits.

 This coaching assessment tool should be a must-have in all workplaces.
 Seriously.
-Especially the ones which operate with culturally diverse teams or with few women on board.
+Especially the ones that operate with culturally diverse teams or with few women on board.

 Interactive Leadership Style Assessments

-Every professional context and life situation needs a different leadership style, so it’s best to ask your coachee to fill in the questionnaire with their current situation in mind.
+Every professional context and life situation demands a different leadership style, so it’s best to ask your coachee to fill out the questionnaire with a particular situation in mind.

 [ Read: 71 Leadership & Business Coaching Quotes to Inspire Your Clients ]